 1. Nohkalikai Falls

-With a height of 1,115 feet, Nohkalikai Falls is India's tallest plunge waterfall.
-This waterfall at Cherrapunji is a representation of the sad legend and natural might of Meghalaya.
-The base pool's blue water creates a striking contrast to the surrounding verdant cliffs.
-It's a spectacular sight to watch the waterfall during the monsoon, when water thunders down into the canyon below and dense clouds swirl around the cliff's edge.
+With a height of 1,115 feet, Nohkalikai Falls is the tallest plunge waterfall in India.
+The water falls straight down into a bright blue pool, which is surrounded by lush, verdant cliffs.
+The best time to visit this place is during monsoon, as it offers a stunning sight to visit, when water thunders down into the canyon below and dense clouds swirl around the cliff's edge.

 2. Elephant Falls